markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 {% endhighlight %}

 ### Status
 Tested on Rails 3.x series.
-In Rails 4 you are able to customize data retrieving via a scope block, so you can skip default_scope using a block.
+In Rails 4 you can customize data retrieving via a scope block, so you can skip default_scope using a block.

 ### Contributing
 Feel free to fork, send ideas, [bugs](https://github.com/markets/unscoped_associations/issues) or any comment.